Eschatologue/CM_wiki/docs/class/barbarian/index.md

 When you roll Initiative, you can regain all expended uses of Rage.
 After you regain uses of Rage in this way, you can’t do so again until you finish a Long Rest.

 In addition, your Rage is so fierce that it now lasts for 10 minutes without you needing to do anything to extend it from round to round.
-Your Rage ends early if you have the Unconscious condition (not just the Incapacitated condition) or don Heavy armor.
+Your Rage ends early if you have the Unconscious condition (not just the Incapacitated condition) or don Heavy armour.

 ### Level 17: Improved Brutal Strike